l7aur/Queue-Management-System/README.md

 	- [Log of Events](<Documentation resources/TEST3_ShortestWaitingTime_stateOfServers.txt>)
 	- [List of Generated People](<Documentation resources/TEST3_ShortestWaitingTime_tasks.txt>)

 Based on more iterations of these tests I could draw no certain answer: both strategies perform almost the same in terms of overall waiting time.
 The peak hour and the average service time are not that useful in such a rough interpretation of the results.
-With more advanced tools, which may be provided by statistics, these two output results may characterize the population of people of a certain test.
-Similar populations can be used to analyze the two queueing strategies and so an efficiency-related comparison between them may come out on top.
+With more advanced tools (which may be provided by statistics), these two output results may characterize a population of people.
+Similar populations can be used to analyze the two queueing strategies and based on multiple iterations an efficiency-related graphical representations could be drawn.
+By comparing those two graphs one of the implemented queueing strategies may come out on top.

 ## Conclusions